esa/pykep/doc/sphinx/documentation.rst

 :class:`PyKEP.lambert_problem`			class		solves the multirevolution lambert problem :func:`PyKEP.propagate_lagrangian`		function	propagates pure keplerian motion using Lagrange coefficients and universal variables
 :func:`PyKEP.propagate_taylor`			function	propagates keplerian motion disturbed by a constant inertial thrust using Taylor integration method
+:func:`PyKEP.fb_con`     			function	computes the feasibility of a fly-by defined by a planet and the spacecarft relative in and out velocities
+:func:`PyKEP.fb_prop`   			function	propoagates forward a fly-by hyperbola returning the new inetrial velocity of a spacecraft after the planetary encounter
 =========================================  	=========	================================================

 List of main PyKEP elements in the sims_flanagan module